|Platform||Features||Ease of use||Security||Support||Reputation||Fees||Overall|

 After all, you can't deposit or withdraw funds in fiat.
 Although this creates an additional step, given the vast array of options on the market, most users don't miss a beat.
 These customers transfer their funds from ByBit wallets to other platforms and then convert what they need into fiat.

 Bybit vs Kraken: Security Matters

 Perhaps one of the scariest areas for new digital currency investors as well as crypto enthusiasts is security.
 After all, we've all heard terrifying news stories about hacking and fraud issues.
-Even big names like Binance haven't gone untouched by the spectre of security breaches.
+Even big names like Binance haven't gone untouched by the specter of security breaches.

-Keeping funds safe starts with learning and practising the best practices in user safety.
+Keeping funds safe starts with learning and practicing the best practices in user safety.
 Beyond learning to recognize the telltale signs of phishing schemes and other risky situations, platforms have upped their security protocols in recent years.

 With that in mind, let's take a closer look at how Bybit and Kraken compare in this vitally important area.